 It is the national projections which inform national strategies for education provisions nationwide.
 However, it is the local authorities who are responsible for the development of their own intelligence.
 That data gathered supports the most effective delivery of education services.
 Despite the Department for Education’s guidelines on the development of school forecasts, the models used are not consistent.
 In fact, a variety of data analysis methods were used.
 Typically, they were based upon common data sources within the DfE recommended framework.
 However, these are modified to meet local differences and developed using different technology and local expertise.

 edge-ucate For School Forecasting

-edge-ucate provides a robust and transparent model to support school forecasting in local communities.
+edge-ucate provides a robust and transparent data analysis method model to support school forecasting in local communities.
 Using desk-top technology, edge-ucate combines data from the School Census and local GP registration statistics.
 These tools provide the data to carry out individual school forecast for each school within a local authority.

-edge-ucate enables the assessment of alternative growth scenarios and takes into account migration factors, new housing development, plus school openings and closures.
+edge-ucate enables the assessment of alternative growth scenarios.
+When performing a school forecast, edge-ucate takes into account migration factors, new housing development, plus school openings and closures.